ZuhairQuakes/GNSS-Earthquake/README.md

-# Automated Earthquake Risk Assessment using GNSS Data
+# Automated Earthquake Risk Assessment using Global Navigation Satellite System (GNSS) data

 This repository contains a comprehensive Python implementation for computing strain rates (*an indicator for stress accumulation within the Earth leading to earthquakes*) using GPS velocity field data.
 Designed to enhance geospatial data processing, the project automates strain computation and visualization, providing key insights into tectonic activity and earthquake-prone regions.
 The solution is highly modular, scalable, and tailored for professionals in geophysics, data science, and machine learning.